Pelandaba–Tshabalala

 Pelandaba–Tshabalala is a constituency of the National Assembly of the Parliament of Zimbabwe located in the city of Bulawayo in eastern Zimbabwe.

 History

 The constituency was created for the 2023 Zimbabwean general election, when the constituency was created from Pelandaba–Mpopoma.

 Elections

 In the 2023 Zimbabwean general election, Gift Siziba was elected from the Citizens Coalition for Change.
+He was replaced by Joseph Tshuma following the 2023–2024 Zimbabwean by-elections.